getify/You-Dont-Know-JS/scope-closures/apA.md

 As discussed in Chapter 3, functions can be expressed either in named or anonymous form.
 It's vastly more common to use the anonymous form, but is that a good idea?

+As you contemplate naming your functions, some highlights to consider:

+* Name inference is incomplete
+* Lexical names allow self-reference
+* Names are useful descriptions
+* Arrow function have no lexical names
+* IIFEs also need names

+### Explicit or Inferred Names?

 Every function in your program has a purpose.
 If it doesn't have a purpose, take it out, because you're just wasting space.
 If it *does* have a purpose, there *is* a name or descriptor of that purpose.

-So far most seem to agree with me.
+So far many readers likely agree with me.
 But does that mean we should always put that name into the code?
-I would say, unequivocally, yes.
+Here's where I'll raise more than a few eyebrows.
+I would say, unequivocally: yes!

 First of all, "anonymous" showing up in stack traces is just not all that helpful to debugging: